(for veterinary information only)

 Sulfasalazine is created by bonding a sulfa antibiotic called “sulfapyridine” to a salt of salicylic acid (aspirin).
 The bond is intact all the way down the intestinal tract until it is cleaved in the colon by resident bacteria releasing the two component molecules.
 The sulfa antibiotic is absorbed into the body and has minimal effect but the salicylic acid exerts its famous anti-inflammatory effects locally.
 Essentially a salve is applied to the surface of the inflamed colon.

 HOW THIS MEDICATION IS USED

+Sulfasalazine is used in the treatment of colitis.
 Sulfasalazine is given as a tablet three times daily, which makes it somewhat less convenient to use than other medications commonly used for colitis (metronidazole, tylosin).
 It is usually not given for courses longer than 3 weeks due possible side effects on tear production (see below).